Introduction: Extended Producer Responsibility

 --------------Blog Contact Form-------------

 The government of India realized this concern and implemented rules regarding waste management.
 EPR policies aim that the producers or brand owners i.e. who are making the material causing pollution shall be responsible for cleaning the mess they have created.
 EPR is the regulations on producers to help in the proper disposal of electronic waste and plastic waste.
 EPR puts the economic burden of the disposal of waste on the producer.
-The economic burden for disposal of waste was a concern and EPR is a solution to this problem.
-EPR has put restrictions on the producer to design products in such a way that they could be easily recycled and discouraged use of any toxic substance in the product.
-Rather than regulating disposal of products, EPR focuses on cradle to grave perspective.
-The cradle identifying how the product will be produced as Extended Producers Policies have attempted to change the production of products in an environment-friendly manner and to affect proper disposal of the product.
+The economic burden of disposal of waste was a concern and EPR is a solution to this problem.
+EPR has put restrictions on the producer to design products in such a way that they could be easily recycled and discouraged the use of any toxic substance in the product.
+Rather than regulating the disposal of products, EPR focuses on cradle to grave perspective.
+The cradle identifies how the product will be produced as Extended Producers Policies have attempted to change the production of products in an environment-friendly manner and to affect the proper disposal of the product.

-Electronic and plastic waste are serious problems to the environment, way more serious than public is aware of and to spread such awareness government has taken various steps.
+Electronic and plastic waste are serious problems to the environment, way more serious than the public is aware of and to spread such awareness government has taken various steps.
 Producers are supposed to create awareness through media, posters, and advertisements and organize awareness programs among the general public, it is one of the responsibilities of the producer to create awareness among the public about the consequences of the waste generated.
-It is another responsibility or necessity for the producer to create an Extended Producer Responsibility plan mentioning arrangements for collection of waste electrical and electronic equipment from the electrical and electronic equipment placed earlier on the market, through collection center, producer’s responsibility organization, buy-back arrangements, exchange scheme, deposit-refund system.
+It is another responsibility or necessity for the producer to create an Extended Producer Responsibility plan mentioning arrangements for the collection of waste electrical and electronic equipment from the electrical and electronic equipment placed earlier on the market, through collection center, producer’s responsibility organization, buy-back arrangements, exchange scheme, deposit-refund system.
 It can be said that making laws is not the end of the solution, it is the start of a process to conquer the problem.
 People have to understand the problem and its consequences on their well-being and the environment and must comply with the regulations implemented by the government to combat the problem.
 EPR have implemented restrictions and rules on the producers of the products and they must obey by these rule.
-Every producer is mandatory to report to the PRO about the production and its activities in regards of the waste management.
+Every producer is mandatory to report to the PRO about the production and its activities in regard to waste management.
 Producers must take this concern seriously as they can bring about a change in the environment by implementing the solutions provided to them.
-If they won’t package the products with toxic components and will regulate the waste management in an efficient way i.e. by implementing by the rules, people would adopt the new environment-friendly packaging and would help in preserving the environment as well.
-Waste management is a serious issue so implementation of policies should not be taken lightly and in lieu of that government has made it compulsory for the organization to procure EPR certificate
+If they won’t package the products with toxic components and will regulate waste management in an efficient way i.e. by implementing the rules, people would adopt the new environment-friendly packaging which would help in preserving the environment as well.
+Waste management is a serious issue so the implementation of policies should not be taken lightly in lieu of that government has made it compulsory for the organization to procure an EPR certificate

 Procedure to procure EPR certificate